 In 2010 I heard about the work of Takeshi and Linda Akaogi, who had been running trials of Japanese rice varieties in Westminster West, Vermont.
 This got me immediately excited because I had lived in Northern Japan for a while some years ago and knew that rice could be grown in a temperate area.
 While the area I lived in, Miyagi Prefecture, had a Pennsylvania-like climate, I also knew that rice was grown into the Hokkaido area, where the climate is very similar to Vermont's.
 I attended a workshop at a NOFA conference that Takeshi offered and decided then and there that I would try to create a small commercial scale pilot operation for rice.
 Six years later we are still dedicated to this goal!

-Today we have 5.5 acres of irrigated rice paddies in the heart of the farm.
+Today we have 5.5 acres of irrigated rice paddies in the heart of the farm and at work on further expansion.
 This is a very small farm by Japanese standards but is, I believe, currently the largest rice installation in the Northeast.
 We manage weeds and fertility using a method known as "aigamo," or "duck and rice farming" in Japan.
 Young ducklings are introduced into the newly-transplanted rice fields where they eat and trample weed competition.
 They don't harm the rice plants because the leaves are high in silica and are unpalatable to ducks.
-This is a fascinating multifaceted method that we intend to continue refining.
+This is a fascinating multifaceted method that we are fully committed to refining.

-We have a small drying and milling facility and do all our own processing.
+We have a small drying and milling facility and do all our own processing, using specialized machinery imported from Japan.
 All of our rice varieties are Northern Japanese short grain rice suitable for sushi or general table use.
 We can mill white or brown rice of excellent quality.